The-Strategy-Unit/723_mh_covid_surge_modelling/README.md

 This package is a Shiny application to model the surge in mental health needs caused by the COVID-19 pandemic.

+The model framework has been guided by literature reviews and expert opinions.
+Data on population groups is sourced from both routine and local data and variables for the model are based on a mixture of Trust returns and extracts from MHSDS and IAPT datasets within NCDR (NHSE, hosted by AGEM CSU).

-Data has been sourced from literature reviews and expert opinions.
-The model itself uses a Systems Dynamics approach to estimate the likely surge in demand to services.
+The model itself uses a Systems Dynamic Simulation approach to estimate the likely surge in demand to services over time.

 ## Usage